 Real estate commissions are not regulated, and therefore there is no standard commission.
 Agents can charge whatever the feel is reasonable.

 Is staging included or is it in addition to the commission?
 Who will pay for the inspections?
-Will there be additional costs such as transactional fees.
+Will there be additional costs such as transactional fees?
 Who will pay for the photography and virtual tour?

 When factoring our fees or commissions to our listing clients, we take into account a number of factors.
-We look at the home’s value, the work required to satisfy our client’s objective, ultimately provide the most competitive commission we can offer.
+We look at the home’s value, the work required to satisfy our client’s objective, and ultimately provide the most competitive commission we can offer.